 Figures 27 through 30 show the information added beyond the CTS when the two prognostic tests are added in sequence.
-At each addition, the added information is measured by the change in the $\chi^2$ statistic.
-For example, when ROR was the first test added after the inclusion of CTS (all patient data), the change in the $\chi^2$ statistic was 27.4.
-With CTS and ROR in the model, adding RS yielded a change in the $\chi^2$ statistic of 2.5, which is not significant (critical value for $\chi^2$ test with 1 degree of freedom is 3.84); i.e., once CTS and ROR are both in the model, RS does not add significant information.
-However, if RS was the first test added to CTS in node-positive patients, but neither of the tests shows significance as a second added test, possibly because of the smaller sample size.
-For the node-negative HER2-negative patient subset, RS does not add significant to the CTS + ROR.
+At each addition, the added information is measured by the change in the χ^2 statistic.
+For example, when ROR was the first test added after the inclusion of CTS (all patient data), the change in the χ^2 statistic was 27.4.
+With CTS and ROR in the model, adding RS yielded a change in the χ^2 statistic of 2.5, which is not significant (critical value for χ^2 test with 1 degree of freedom is 3.84); i.e., once CTS and ROR are both in the model, RS does not add significant information.
+However, if RS was the first test added, there was still information contained in the ROR that was not included in the combination of CTS and RS.
+Both tests show prognostic significance when added to CTS in node-positive patients, but neither of the tests shows significance as a second added test, possibly because of the smaller sample size.
+For the node-negative HER2-negative patient subset, RS does not add significant prognostic information to the CTS + ROR.
 On the other hand, ROR adds significant prognostic information to CTS + RS.